.FZP File Extension

 Because an FZP file is only one-fifth of the files that make up a Fritzing part, it cannot be used to import a part into Fritzing.
 Instead, you must package the FZP file and its associated SVG images (which are listed in the FZP file) into an FZPZ file.
 You can do this by using any archiving utility to package your FZP and SVG files into a .ZIP archive and then renaming the archive to use the .fzpz extension.

-How do I open an FZP file?
+How to open an FZP file

 Because FZP files are XML files, you can open them in any text or source code editor, such as Microsoft Visual Studio Code (cross-platform), GitHub Atom (cross-platform), Microsoft Notepad (Windows), or Apple TextEdit (Mac).

-Programs that open FZP files
+Programs that open or reference FZP files

 What is an FZP file?